jennneth/ETL/README.md

 # Transform

-Once imported, we joined the two tables based on scientific name.
+Once imported, we joined the two table by concatenating genus and species into scientific name.
 Next, we reduced the number of columns in the dataframe and changed the names of some columns to match the database table, columns in pgadmin.

 # Load
 We read through each dataset and created a Postgres table to load into.
-Then we wrote the portion of the python script that loads the data into the Postgresdatabase.
+Then we wrote the portion of the python script that loads the data into the Postgres database.

 # Visualization
 ![](ERD/orginals.png)